 Quantitative assessment of surface roughness can be measured using the Zeta-20 3D optical profilometer.
 Conventional high-pass filtering techniques can be used to remove the curvature of the tablet itself without effecting the micro/nanoscale roughness of the surface.

-Surface finish analysis of Advil (left) versus a generic competitor (right)
+Surface finish analysis a brand name drug product (left) versus a generic competitor (right)

-Note above that the generic drug product had a surface roughness greater than 3.8x that of Advil.
+Note above that the private label drug product had a surface roughness greater than 3.8x that of name brand tablet.
 This could have significant impact on tablet swallowability, shelf life and the time release profile of the API.